The best things to do in Bend for February

-It can take some legwork and patience to book last-minute during peak times (so says this tired Bend mom who frequently forgets to book her own family’s spring break getaway and gets saved by someone else’s eleventh-hour cancellation).
+It can take some legwork and patience to book during peak times like spring break.
+Take it from this tired mom who used to forget all the time, then got saved by someone else’s eleventh-hour cancellation.
 Be persistent, be patient, and be really freakin’ excited when you finally do find the perfect Bend spring break spot.

 Now prepare for the best spring vacation EVAH.
 Check this post for more info on why you should spend spring break in Bend.